sharpvik/scoops/Package/Assembly/README.md

 | Opcode       | Scoops Assembly opcodes   | `[A-Z_]+`          | `PUSH_CONST` |

 The underlying rule is -- every operand must be *1 byte long*.
-This way, every instruction is exactly *16 bits or 2 bytes* which makes it extremely easy to split raw stream of bytes into slice of *Scoops Interpreter Instructions*.
+This way, every instruction is exactly *16 bits (2 bytes)* which makes it extremely easy to split raw stream of bytes into slice of *Scoops Interpreter Instructions*.